djcolon/helder_uk/content/about/index.md

 channeled into the digital realm.

-The first program I wrote was with the help of a magazine when I was quite little.
+The first program I wrote was with the help of a magazine when I was quite young.
 The simple QBasic program would ask you to enter your name.
 When I entered my name the computer told me I was great, but my younger brother would get insulted.